cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Serpentine Draft (n.):** A systematic procedure used to encourage teams to be the 24th best team at the event. ~Caleb Sykes

+**Seventh Alliance Captain (n):** The individual who announces the numbers of teams who (1)have already been selected, (2)are not at the current event, or (3)do not actually exist.
+Not necessarily in that order.~Taylor

 **Ship day (n.) :** The day a completed robot was hastily packed into a large wooden box with a random assortment of graphics and numbers painted on the side, then shipped off to a faraway place, See Nationals (n.)~The_ShamWOW88

 **Sick day (n.):** A day during build season when one takes off due to illness.
 On this day, any major project that they had been working on for at least a week will be tested by somebody, often a mentor, who has no idea how you intended it to be used.
 May result in cracked welds, ruined precision machined surfaces/bores, and/or lost magic smoke. ~ratdude747